Andrettin/Wyrmsun/readme.txt

 - Fixed a bug which caused heroes not to begin with the extra HP they should have, if they had a level higher than the quantity of upgrades available.
 - Heroes are no longer hireable.
 - Added special graphics for Rugnur (axefighter) (graphics by b_o).
+- Greebo's icon and UI image have been updated (by b_o).

 * Maps
 - Added Iberia map (Earth) by Miguel Farah F., from FreeCiv.